k0rnh0li0/SusCheck/README.md

 the script in the middle of a game, it won't detect the impostor(s) for that round.

+**NOTE** that the script must be run as root on Linux in order to perform packet sniffing.
+Be sure to audit any script before running it as root.

-Note that this is not perfect and it doesn't detect impostors 100% of the time.
+This is not perfect and it doesn't detect impostors 100% of the time.
 It's more like 90-95%.
 Improvements could be made.

 Feel free to report any issues.